WilliamArnberg/Portfolio/content/experience/job-3.md

 ---
 date: 2024-12-01T00:00:00+01:00
 draft: false
-title: "Job #3"
+title: "Project Manager"
-jobTitle: "CIO"
+jobTitle: "Project Manager"
-company: "Internet Affairs Inc. "
+company: "Krafton"
-location: "Stavanger, Norway"
+location: "Stockholm, Sweden"
-duration: "2024-now"
+duration: "2017-2022"

 ---
-### Fixing the world, one byte at a time

-Hostile takeover - who is the boss now!
+### Job Description / Responsibilities

+Planned and structured the implementation of selected products based on the project's specific framework and budget.
+Executed electrical projects from start to finish.
+Created and managed schedules, communicated with clients and other stakeholders, managed budgets and resources, and ensured that the project met all technical requirements and regulations.